jrc98-njit/IS601-Homework/README.md

 # IS601-Summer 2021 Homework

-## How Technology & the Internet Impact Social Dynamics
+## How the Internet Impacts Social Dynamics
-    Insert Introduction
+   This website is an informational/editorial site discussing how the internet (and its technology) has changed the way we interact as a society.

 ![social-platform1](/social-platforms.jpg "social-platform2")